michael-ross-scott/Taxi-Simulator/README.md

      (4) If the driver needs to stop at a particular branch to pick up or discharge passengers, it takes one minute to do so.
-     (5) After a person disembarks, that person cannot board the taxi again until: the taxi leaves and returns to that branch, unless: the taxi is idle (no Hail button was pushed and no one has told the driver where to take them next)
-         right after that person disembarks
+     (5) After a person disembarks, that person cannot board the taxi again until: the taxi leaves and returns to that branch, unless: the taxi is idle (no Hail button was pushed and no one has told the driver where to take them next) right after that person disembarks.

 # Input

-The program requires you specify a filename to start the simulation.This consists of a file containing the number of people using this service, the number of branches on the route, and the work/travel patterns for each person.The filename will need to be inputted when running TaxiSimulation:
+The program requires you specify a filename to start the simulation.This consists of a file containing the number of people using this service, the number of branches on the route, and the work/travel patterns for each person.The filename will need to be inputed when running TaxiSimulation:

-    % java TaxiSimulaton
+    % java TaxiSimulation
     <filename>

 The file format is as follows: